Skip to content

 Non-repeatable Group

 A non-repeatable group is a logical grouping of fields presented together in the editor.
-No minItems or maxItems in validation.

 {